 - Volunteering, events and community projects – We’ll process your details for the use of contacting you about volunteering, events or community projects that you are involved in or are interested in taking part in.
 In the future, we may also contact you to see if you would like to take part again.
 If you have taken part as a volunteer, have run an event or have run a community project, we may also contact you for fundraising and marketing purposes in line with this Privacy Notice

-- Fundraising or direct marketing – We’ll only send you marketing information by email or SMS if you have given us specific consent to do so.
+- Fundraising or direct marketing – We’ll only send you marketing information by email or SMS if you have given us specific consent to do so (see below for further details on marketing).
 If you withdraw your consent and then subsequently opt in to receive marketing information again, then your preferences may be updated.
-We use legitimate interest to contact Surfers Against Sewage supporters with regards to telephone and mailings, unless you have expressly told us by opt-out that you do not want to be contacted. if you do not want to be contacted for marketing or fundraising purposes you can opt out at any time by contacting us:
+We use legitimate interest to contact Surfers Against Sewage supporters with regards to telephone and mailings, unless you have expressly told us by opt-out that you do not want to be contacted.
+If you do not want to be contacted for marketing or fundraising purposes you can opt out at any time by contacting us:

 - by telephone: 01872 553001

-- or by freepost: RTKJ – JHYA – JYLC Surfers Against Sewage, Unit 2, Wheal Kitty, Workshops, St. Agnes, TR5 0RD
+- or by freepost: RTKJ – JHYA – JYLC, Jacey Russell, Surfers Against Sewage, Unit 2, Wheal Kitty, Workshops, St. Agnes, TR5 0RD

 - Monitoring and Evaluating – We may use your information in order to improve current and future delivery of our services